Nick Bui ’23, Bloomington, Minn.

 What advice would you give to a student from the Twin Cities?

 To any student coming from the Twin Cities, I would advise that you take the trip up to Moorhead and see if you like it.
-The three and a half hour drive can be scary, but you get used to it by your second trip.
-Just know that it is way colder than it is in the Cities.
-You can even take the trip to Fargo and it feels like you never left the Cities in the first place, so you won’t ever feel like you’re out of place.
+The three and a half hour drive may be scary to some, but you get used to it by your second trip.
+Just know that it is colder than it is in the Cities.
+When you are here, it feels like you never left the Cities in the first place.
+You don’t ever feel like you’re out of place.

 Do you have any favorite professors or classes?